RyderCRD/sagkit/README.md

 pip install sagkit
 ```

-or reproduce the results in our paper directly with a docker image
+or reproduce the results in our paper directly with a docker image (requires [Docker](https://www.docker.com/))

 ```
 docker pull caoruide/sagkit